ledsun/orbital_ring/README.md

 Load the Ruby script that defines the constants from the `app_root` directory.
 For example, when the App class is called, `./app_root/app.rb` is load.

-To enable auto loadding, execute the following function:
+To enable auto loading, execute the following function:

 ```ruby
 OrbitalRing::Loader.setup